spectrocloud/librarium/packages/docs/content/09-registries-and-packs/2-spectro-cli-reference.md

 # Overview

-The Spectro CLI is a command-line interface for the Spectro Cloud Pack Registry server to upload or download the packs using commands.
+The Spectro CLI tool is a command-line interface for the Spectro Cloud Pack Registry server to upload or download the packs using commands.

 # Pre-requisites